PeterZhenhh/CODMW_imageQualityChecker/README.md

 # Usage
 1. Use Scobalula's ModernModellingWarfare (https://github.com/Scobalula/ModernModellingWarfare) to export assets you need.
-2. Edit the MaterialCachePath.txt and xmodelsPath.txt file with the path to where file "MaterialCache.scab" and exported directory "xmodels"  is located.
+2. Edit "config.json" with the path to where file "MaterialCache.scab" and exported directory "xmodels" is located.
 3. Open this tool and wait until it finishes processing.
 4. check "record.csv" in current directory to know found issues.